VanyaRPP/Data-Room-MVP/README.md

 should be shaped, it wrote most of the code, and I kept the means of checking it in my own hands.

-**What I decided.** The data model, and the trade-offs behind it: an adjacency list with recursive CTEs rather than a closure table, because folders move often here and a closure table rewrites a row per ancestor-descendant pair on every move.
+**What I decided.** This began as a written spec, drafted with the model before any code existed: I described the product and the constraints, it laid out the options, and the choices between them are mine - along with the reasons the "Design decisions" section above gives for them.
+An adjacency list with recursive CTEs rather than a closure table, because folders move often here and a closure table rewrites a row per ancestor-descendant pair on every move.
 Keyset pagination instead of `OFFSET`.
 Uploads going straight to storage so file bytes never pass through the API.
 404-never-403 for a node you do not own, and a single 410 for every kind of dead link.
 Denormalised folder totals maintained inside the transaction that changes them *and* a reconciliation script, rather than either on its own.
-And every product call: that a name clash offers "keep both" instead of refusing, that dragging a ticked row takes the whole selection with it, that the delete confirmation states real numbers, that the delete preview keeps reading the tree even though a faster number sits right there - and what to leave out when the time ran short.
+The product calls are mine too: that a name clash offers "keep both" instead of refusing, that dragging a ticked row takes the whole selection with it, that the delete confirmation states real numbers, that the delete preview keeps reading the tree even though a faster number sits right there - and what to leave out when the time ran short.

 **What the model wrote.** Most of the implementation, the recursive SQL, the Vitest and Playwright suites, and the first draft of this README.
 It is quick at